Trips

 Sea City Museum

-Eagle Owls have had an amazing couple of weeks learning all about the Titanic, which was hugely supported by their trip to Sea City Museum.
+Tawny Owls had an amazing couple of weeks learning all about the Titanic, which was hugely supported by their trip to Sea City Museum.
 They were thoroughly entertained by being able to smell the sweat of the Titanic gymnasium and shovelling coal into the burners!
 They became fully immersed in the lives of the first and third class passengers and the local significance of the ship, which set sail from Southampton.